Considerations for cover and interior art submissions.

 Save the original work in the application's native format: .xcf, .psd, .svg, or .ai respectively.

-If your work is not a perfect book-cover-shaped object, never fear; just send us an image that is roughly that size or larger.
-Exporting the image where its shortest side is at least 3000 pixels is a simple rule-of-thumb that should produce good results.
+If your Carolina Prize entry is not a perfect book-cover-shaped object, never fear; just send us an image that is roughly that size or larger.
+Exporting the image where its shortest side is at least 2700 to 3000 pixels is a simple rule-of-thumb that should produce good results.

 If photographing the work with your phone camera: